gigino1987/IlPitone/README.md

-# IlPitone
+# Il Pitone, a repository for store my Python samples
-Qui raccolgo i miei script di esempio scritti in Python
+In this repository i progressively store my Python examples as exercises and some functional program.